timnetworks/cfk-skeleton-structure/README.md

 **Volunteer**

 No matter how you take part, you'll help inspire young imaginations at Change for Kids partner schools.
+Check out a complete catalog of all our volunteer opportunities [here](#).

 **Fundraise**

-Host your own fundraising campaign for Change for Kids and rally your family and friends to join you.
+Host your own fundraising campaign for Change for Kids and rally your family and friends to you.

+Partners

+Strategic Partners

+- Apollo Global Management
+- B Floral
+- Blackstone
+- The Catalog for Giving of New York City
+- Davis & Gilbert LLP
+- Deloitte
+- HarperCollins Publishers
+- Himan Brown Charitable Trust
+- Labaton Sucharow LLP
+- Northern Trust
+- RBC Capital Markets
+- Salesforce
+- Unit Nutrition
+- Youth Inc.

-# DONATE PAGE
+## DONATE PAGE
+## ###########

+You can help Change for Kids create opportunities for all kids in New York City public schools with the critical supports, experiences, and access they need to reimagine their possibilities and overcome inequity.

-Help us transform public elementary school education in low-income communities and set thousands of NYC students on the path to a bright future.
-For more information about sponsoring a Change for Kids partner school, or to make a donation of stock, please contact Karen Epstein, Executive Director, at kepstein@changeforkids.org.
+For more information about sponsoring a Change for Kids partner school, or to make a donation of stock, please contact Kevin Ervin, Executive Director, at kevin@changeforkids.org.

 - [x] Donation Form

 # PRIVACY POLICY